cdn77/dicc/docs/user/05-injecting-dependencies.md

 if you try to inject a non-async accessor or iterable for something which _is_ async.

+## Injecting the container

+Simply put, injecting the container into a service is intentionally impossible in DICC.
+"Container-aware" services are a direct breach of the entire reason for DICC to exist.
+But you don't need that: you can inject service accessors and injectors instead of using container methods manually.
+The only remaining reason for accessing the container directly in application code outside of application entrypoints would be to call the `container.run()` method at the start of e.g. HTTP requests; and to that end, you can instead declare a dependency on a service implementing the `ScopedRunner` interface exported from `dicc`; this interface declares the `run()` method with the same signature as the container's, and the compiler will inject an appropriate implementation into such a dependency, leaving the container safely separate from your code.

 **Next**: [Auto-generated service factories][1]

 [1]: ./06-auto-factories.md